Skip to main content

 *Approximate total cost may vary based on changes to summer tuition rates.

 For questions related to any of the specific Maymester courses listed above, please consult the professor for the course.
-If you are seeking general information about Maymester courses, you may contact Dean Roger Moore, College of Arts and Science, 350 Buttrick Hall, or the GEO staff in the Student Life Center.
+If you are seeking general information about Maymester courses, you may contact Dean Roger Moore, College of Arts and Science, 350 Buttrick Hall, or the Study Abroad staff in the Student Life Center.